Bacon Wrapped Tater Tot Bombs (Air Fryer or Oven)

 - Wrap each tater tot in bacon, securing with a toothpick if needed.
 Repeat with remaining bacon pieces, tater tots and cheese squares.

-- Dredge each tater tot in brown sugar, pressing to coat.
+- Dredge each bacon wrapped tater tot in brown sugar, pressing to coat.

-- Place tater tots seam side down onto the prepared baking sheet.
-Place into oven and bake for 20-25 minutes, using metal tongs to turn at halftime.
+- Place bacon wrapped tater tots seam side down in a single layer onto the prepared baking sheet.
+Place into oven and bake until the tater tots are cooked through and bacon is crispy, about 20-25 minutes, using metal tongs to turn at halftime.

 - Serve immediately, garnished with parsley, if desired.